-Recommendation Options Comments / Rationale 1 IOC & RCRC Qualification Criteria are based on international and national legal protections as recognized by the GAC and ICANN Board The scope of identifiers is outlined in 2.2.1.2.3 of Applicant Guide Book 2 IGO Qualification Criteria are defined by a list managed by the GAC GAC List (full name & acronym) submitted to ICANN Board 22 March 2013, noting that a further GAC response to the Board on language of protection, periodic review of the list, and treatment of potential coexistence claims is pending.
-3 i.
-The INGO benefits from some privileges, immunities or other protections in law on the basis of the INGO's proven (quasi-governmental) international status; ii.
-The INGO enjoys existing legal protection (including trademark protection) for its name/acronym in over 50+ countries or in three (of five) ICANN regions or alternatively using a percentage: more than 50%; iii.
-The INGO engages in recognized global public work shown by; a. inclusion on the General Consultative Status of the UN ECOSOC list, or b. membership of 50+ national representative entities, which themselves are governmental/ public agencies or non-governmental organizations that each fully and solely represent their respective national interests in the INGO's work and governance.
-Some community members believe that INGOs (other than the IOC and RCRC) which have recognised global public missions and have been granted privileges, immunities, or other protections in law on the basis of their quasi-governmental international status and extensive legal protection for their names, should be afforded special protections if found eligible based on an objective set of criteria.
-The rationale is that such non-profit INGOs with global public missions (including well-known INGOs) are as vulnerable as the RCRC and IOC when it comes to battling the increasing potential and impact of cybersquatting (and such efforts would divert from their global public service and public funds.)
+- 1. The INGO benefits from some privileges, immunities or other protections in law on the basis of the INGO's proven (quasi-governmental) international status; - 2.
+The INGO enjoys existing legal protection (including trademark protection) for its name/acronym in over 50+ countries or in three (of five) ICANN regions or alternatively using a percentage: more than 50% of the countries; - 3.
+The INGO engages in recognized global public work shown by: - a. inclusion on the General Consultative Status of the UN ECOSOC list, or - b. membership of 50+ national representative entities, which themselves are governmental/ public agencies or non-governmental organizations that each fully and solely represent their respective national interests in the INGO's work and governance.